 Red King Crab

 Touting the iconic scarlet shade of crab, Red King crab dominates the field.
 They set up camp in shallower depths, just like Blue King crab, but they've adapted to warm-water settings and ventured into places where Blue King can't go.
 They flourish even in size compared to the Blue and Golden variations, and when cooked, their color ripens to accentuate their deep red shell.
 Red is the most widely eaten King crab.
 These appetizing stone crabs are plucked from Bristol Bay and Norton Sound.
 Because of their enormous popularity, Red King crab prices are higher than its crab competitors.
 For the savory taste of the Red King, the demand is still constant despite a slightly higher price.
 Indulge in this massive crab to see what everyone is raving about.
 Long Red King crab legs will immediately turn your meal into a feast.
 To ensure freshness for your dinner table, we cook Red Kings directly after the fishermen have captured them.
 Maine Lobster Now also provides pre-cooked crab that's easily defrosted.
 You can heat your pre-cooked crab at home using many methods, but baking and steaming carefully warm the tender meat.
 Boiling is also an option, but the fragile flesh dazzles with the first two methods.
-Grab your sheller, and slather on the butter.
+Grab your sheller, and slather on the butter for the best experience with king crab legs.

 Blue King Crab